yongbin98/ueda-net/README.md

-# uDEA-Net: Underwater EDA Denoising Model
+# uEDA-Net: Underwater EDA Denoising Model

 ## Overview

-uDEA-Net is a lightweight deep learning framework for robust electrodermal activity (EDA) denoising under harsh environments, including underwater and motion artifact conditions.
+uEDA-Net is a lightweight deep learning framework for robust electrodermal activity (EDA) denoising under harsh environments, including underwater and motion artifact conditions.

 The model is designed to: